 ISA CTEEP is part of the National Interconnected System (“SIN”) which incorporates the Brazilian electricity grid as a whole (with the exception of some isolated systems) and serves approximately 99% of the system’s total load.
-Through its activities and its wholly and jointly-owned subsidiaries, ISA CTEEP is present in 17 states in the country, transmitting approximately 25% of all electricity produced in Brazil, 60% of the energy consumed in the Southeast Region and nearly 100% of the energy in the State of São Paulo.
+Through its activities and its wholly and jointly-owned subsidiaries, ISA CTEEP is present in 17 states in the country, transmitting approximately 33% of all electricity produced in Brazil and 94% of the energy in the State of São Paulo.

 The coordination and control of the Company’s installations’ operations and all of SIN’s electric generation and transmission installations is the responsibility of the National Electric Energy System Operator (“ONS”), subject to the inspection and regulation of the National Electric Energy Agency (“ANEEL”).

 The concessions that compose the transmission market in Brazil may be divided in 3 main categories:

 RAP in operation: 70%